mar-Vallllosera/LearningR/README.md

-# Mar Vall-llosera
+Author: Mar Vall-llosera

-# Field of rearcher: Food Science
+Field of researcher: Food Science

 TODO: Add more to the title of your project here

 # LearningR: